SakkiWakki/beatoraja/README.md

 # beatoraja (Unofficial Fork)
 This project aims to improve the QoL of beatoraja, such as speeding up import times, saving behaviour, etc.

+**This project is not compatiable with previous beatoraja installations**

 # TODO
 - [ ] Remake launcher with human hands to avoid clanker logic